baptistparty/blog/_posts/2021-07-10-Why-did-deacons-take-over-baptist-churches copy.md

 ## The Tolerable Acts

 Here it is important to understand what the Act of Toleration allowed.
 While it was a great leap forward for religious liberty, it was nothing like the United States' First Amendment.
 The Act of Toleration imposed a long oath to support the King and Queen and required swearing off Catholic doctrines.
-But even taking the oath, nonconformists could not hold most public offices.
+But even after taking the oath, nonconformists could not hold most public offices.

 And to preach, nonconformist ministers still had to affirm most of the Church of England's thirty-nine articles.
-Nonconformist preachers had to register their place of preaching.
 "Anabaptists" (and Baptists) could opt out of Article 27's commitment to pedobaptism.
-Unlike their later, American counterparts, many early English Baptists seem to have agreed to take these oaths.[^3]
+They had to register a place of preaching.
+But unlike their later, American counterparts, early English Baptists seem to have agreed to take these oaths.[^3]

-And to meet, there was a separate requirement for the place of worship.
+And congregations also had to register a location.
 Each "congregation or assembly" had to register a "place of meeting," with notice to the bishop, local deacons, or the justices of the peace.

 ## Limits to Toleration and Workarounds

-But the Toleration Act did **not** provide a neat way to put ministers, house of worship, and congregations under the same umbrella.
+Even  after jumping through all the hoops, nonconformists faced legal disabilities.
+There was a legal structure around Anglican churches, ministers, parishioners, and the heirarchy.
+But the Toleration Act did **not** provide a neat way to put nonconforming ministers, houses of worship, and congregations under the same umbrella.
 Dissenters were banned from public office, and corporations were considered a public office from the King.
 So, law did not recognize a "Baptist Church."
 The law recognized individual people.
 Some individuals could preach.
 And other individuals could associate to hear a permitted preacher, but only at registered location.

 This is an easy enough problem to solve if someone owns a house.
 After the Toleration Act, many Baptist churches met in houses, cottages, or barns.
 A sympathetic individual could register his home as a meeting place, and then arrange to have a minister preach.
 These property owners tended to be wealthier and older patrons.